jscad/csg.js/CONTRIBUTING.md

 ```
 Finally, you can review your changes via GitHub, and create a pull request.

-TIPS for sucessful pull requests:
+TIPS for successful pull requests:
 - Commit often, and comment well
 - Create test cases for all changes
 - Verify that all tests suites pass